Bachelor in Political Sciences : General

 - ECTS Credits 180

-Your bachelor's degree begins with a broad training in human sciences (political economy, law, philosophy, history, sociology, media information) and analytical tools (qualitative methods, statistics and database).
+Your bachelor’s program begins with a broad foundation in the humanities (political economy, law, philosophy, history, sociology, media studies) and analytical tools (qualitative methods, statistics, and databases).

-You will learn to master the basics of the four major axes of the discipline: political sociology, analysis of public action, theory and history of political ideas, and international and European relations.
+You will learn to master the fundamentals of the discipline’s four major areas: political sociology, analysis of public policy, the theory and history of political ideas, and international and European relations.

-By the second block, you're right at the heart of what makes political science so special!
-You'll master Belgian politics and power games at national, European and international levels.
-The international aspect of your training becomes clearer thanks to courses in economic relations, international relations, public law and European institutions, international economic policy... but also thanks to meetings with professionals in the field.
+Starting in the second block, you’ll be immersed in the specifics of political science!
+You’ll gain a thorough understanding of Belgian politics and the dynamics of power at the national, European, and international levels.
+The international focus of your program is further developed through courses in economic relations, international relations, public law and European institutions, international economic policy… as well as through meetings with professionals in the field.

 You're off to a good start

-- you want to participate directly in the management of our society and its evolution;
+- you want to play a direct role in managing our company and shaping its future;

-- you are passionate about current affairs and political issues at national, European and international levels;
+- you are passionate about current events and political issues at the national, European, and international levels;

 - you have an analytical and critical mind;

-- you express yourself fluently orally and in writing and wish to do so in other languages.
+- you are fluent in both spoken and written communication and would like to do so in other languages.

-Courses, exercise sessions, project coaching, meetings with industry professionals... everything is done to ensure excellent mastery of concepts and the development of practical skills.
+Courses, practical sessions, project coaching, meetings with industry professionals… we do everything we can to ensure a thorough understanding of the concepts and the development of practical skills.

-From the outset, you learn to identify political phenomena, search for information, analyze data and propose concrete actions in response to various institutional, economic, social, and diplomatic challenges.
+From the very beginning, you will learn to identify political trends, research information, analyze data, and propose concrete actions to address various institutional, economic, social, and diplomatic challenges.

-Throughout your training, you develop communication skills, not only in French, but also in two other languages: English and Dutch or German or Spanish.
-From Block 2 onwards, several courses are taught entirely in English and are based on individual and directed readings, learning the vocabulary of the discipline, group discussion sessions...
+Throughout your program, you will develop communication skills, not only in French but also in two other languages: English and either Dutch, German, or Spanish.
+Starting in Block 2, several courses are taught entirely in English and are based on independent and guided reading, learning discipline-specific vocabulary, group discussion sessions, and more.

-During seminars and numerous practical assignments, you meet officials from international institutions, Belgian politicians and representatives of civil society.
-Thanks to their experiences, you'll take a fresh look at the pillars of political science to become specialists in them.
+During seminars and numerous practical assignments, you will meet leaders of international institutions, Belgian politicians, and representatives of civil society.
+Drawing on their experiences, you will gain a fresh perspective on the pillars of political science, enabling you to become specialists in the field.

 At the heart of political issues right from the baccalaureate!

-Like true policy experts, you learn to work collaboratively and demonstrate multiple skills:
+Just like real policy experts, you learn to work collaboratively and demonstrate a range of skills:

-- from observation, documentary research, source criticism, data collection and analysis;
+- from observation, literature review, source criticism, data collection, and analysis;

-- to the production of a high-quality report - with, in some cases, a policy brief written in English - which you and your team present before a jury.
+- to producing a high-quality report—in some cases, including a policy brief written in English—which you present, along with your team, to a panel.

-To boost your foreign-language communication soft skills, coaching is provided by your language teachers.
+To boost your soft skills in foreign-language communication, coaching is provided by your language instructors.

 |